JoshuaKoh/async-werewolf/roles.md

 You and your fellow Vampires are another faction aiming to take over the village.
 Like the werewolf Pack Hunters, you'll confer each evening with your fellow Vampires and target a player to be killed.
 The first night of the game, the Moderator will tell you the identities of your fellow Vampires.
 When a player is eliminated by the vampires, bloodloss takes time.
 They wake up with the rest of the village the next day, and can act, vote, etc until the halfway point (24 human hours into the 48 hour cycle) of that day, at which point they are eliminated.

 Each Vampire has a one use per game ability called "conversion":  Inform the moderator you are using your ability.
-If the vampires' target for the evening would be killed and their race is human, their role is now neophyte vampire.
+If the vampires' target for the evening would be killed and their species is human, their role is now neophyte vampire.
 They will be told of this following night (so they will spend one day with their previous role, not knowing they are about to become a vampire) If the vampires' target was a vampire hunter, you are eliminated.
-If the targets race is non-human, they are eliminated as per usual blood loss, but your ability still counts as having been used.
+If the targets species is non-human, they are eliminated as per usual blood loss, but your ability still counts as having been used.
 If the target of conversion's role would change or does change before they would be told they are a vampire, they still become a neophyte vampire!
 Such is the power of vampirism.

 Your team's victory conditions are identical to those of the Wolf team (number of vampires = number of good humans) with one exception: